Norwegian royal family: History

 Jan Bøhler wrote that "organized crime is today a greater threat to our country than terrorism, and we are allocating increasingly larger resources to combat it.
 At the same time, a member of the royal family has for years vacationed and partied with central figures in drug-related crime.
 Individuals known for involvement in serious money laundering cases and violent gangs, including the Hells Angels, have also participated in the festivities.
 These enemies of society have been allowed to roam freely on the Crown Prince couple's properties during events referred to as "Skaugum festivals."

 Members

-Members of the Royal House are: